Payop/payop-api-doc/0.Integration/integrationApiTypes.md

 The **Hosted Page Integration** is the **simplest** and **most convenient** method for merchants who prefer a **quick and easy** way to accept payments without extensive development efforts.
 Payop handles most of the payment flow, including security, compliance, and user experience.

+> 🧾 **Please Note:** Hosted Page integration is suitable for merchants who
+> accept card payments without a PCI DSS certificate.
+Card data collection and
+> tokenization are handled entirely by Payop.

 ### **How It Works**